 Youth-led Pathway.
-As an Indigenous youth we guarantee you access to clean energy training as well as leadership development skills training, access to mentorship working with industry experts and Indigenous leaders with experience across the country, and attendance for all costs covered for Generation Power's Culture Camp (accommodation, travel, food).
-ICE will work with you to try and secure an internship in a clean energy workplace, however, a placement is not guaranteed.
+As an Indigenous youth, you will have access to clean energy training, mentorship and coaching services, and attendance with all costs covered for Generation Power's Culture Camp (accommodation, travel, food).
+ICE will work with you to try and secure an internship in a clean energy workplace, however, placement is not guaranteed.

 Match-based Pathway.
-If you are already working with an employer, we encourage you to let your employer know (through Generation Power you're eligible for) there is a 75% wage subsidy up to a maximum of $32,000 available for employers hiring Indigenous youth ages 18-30 for full-time 4 to 12 month-long internships.
+If you are already working with an employer, we encourage you to let your employer know that there is an 80% wage subsidy up to a maximum of $32,000 available for employers hiring Indigenous youth ages 18-30 for full-time 4 to 12 month-long internships.

 The Generation Power Program is not a passive experience.
 We expect youth participants to actively engage in program activities and bring the skills and knowledge they gain to advance their own careers and lead in the movement toward a more sustainable and equitable energy future for all.
 Those selected for the program will need to commit for a 12-month period, and over the year-long program, participate in:

 The time commitment that each participant will dedicate to the program is on an individual basis and depends on how much time you want to/can invest.
-However, the minimum requirement is at least 1 hour per month to attend the webinar and approximately between 5-15 hours per month to dedicate to reading the additional resources, participating in the discussion forum, and attending the monthly check-in meetings.
+However, the minimum requirement is at least 1 hour and 30 minutes per month to attend the webinar and approximately between 8-15 hours per month to dedicate to reading the additional resources, participating in the discussion forum, and attending the monthly check-in meetings.
 Remember that there are 6 modules in total, 1 per month.

 We understand that issues do arise and we will work with Youth Participants through any challenges they face and make alternate arrangements where needed.
 Additionally, participants are also eligible for financial support through the wrap-around support fund.